tournevis/plotter-utils/README.md

 ```

 To create a new project, just create a new folder with a `index.js` at his root.
-Then run the commands `npm run dev -- --env.project=FOLDER_NAME`, this will watch our new js file.
+Then run the commands `npm run dev -- --env.project=FOLDER_NAME`, this will watch your new js file.
-I recommand to use a dev server aside to serve index.html, this is the simplest way you can do it: `python -m SimpleHTTPServer 8080`
+I recommand to use a dev server aside to serve index.html, here is a simple way you can do it: `python -m SimpleHTTPServer 8080`

 ### First Sketch
 Take a look at the exemple project located in `src/exemple/`.
 This project generate a simple circle

 ### Canvas.Utils.js
-This is a time saving file with simple function:
+This is a time saving file with simple functions:

 #### `createCanvas(canvasSize, viewScale)`
 Create a canvas tag after dom loaded